jpllopes96/devpostApp/README.md

 # Descripition

 The **devpostApp** is a project developed during **Sujeito Programador** classes.
-The porpouse of the application is to make a Social App, so then the users can create the account, once logged in, the users are able to send a new post, or like the posts.
+The purpose of the application is to make a Social App, so then the users can create the account, once logged in, the users are able to send a new post, or like the posts.
 The application is similiar to the "Facebook" consedering the post features.

 **Sujeito Programador:**
 https://sujeitoprogramador.com/